fieldtrip/website/workshop/toolkit2021.md

 ### Test your MATLAB and FieldTrip installation in advance

 Since you will be working at home on your own computer (and occasionally share your screen with us), we recommend that you [test your MATLAB and FieldTrip installation in advance](/workshop/toolkit2021/test_installation).
-This not only served to test their installation, but also to check that all participants knew how to share their notes in a Google doc with the tutors.
+This check does not only serve to test your installation, but also checks that you know how to share your notes in a Google doc with the tutors.

 ## Code of conduct